Ever thought about creating an online course but just did not know where to start?

 But it makes sense, right?
 The Internet offers people a way to educate themselves on any possible subject, right from the comfort of their own homes.

 You might be asking yourself: why not use all the free information that’s already online, instead of paying for a course?
+Especially in a crowded niche like blogging, where you can find many online courses!

 The problem is, if you do search online, you can’t always be sure that what you find is relevant.